Joliet Nursing Home Abuse Lawyer

-Joliet, Illinois is the fourth largest city in the state and acts as the county seat of Will County though parts of Joliet extend into neighboring Kendall County.
-Home to over 147,000 residents, its population is culturally, ethnically and economically diverse.
+Joliet, Illinois, is the fourth largest city in the state and acts as the county seat of Will County.
+Parts of the city extend into neighboring Kendall County.
+Home to over 147,000 residents, its population is culturally, ethnically, and economically diverse.
 The city has roots in the manufacturing and rock quarrying industries and is home to two casinos.
-Joliet has strong religious foundations and is home to the seat of the Roman Catholic Joliet Diocese.
-It is also home to the nation’s first public college.
+Joliet has strong religious foundations, is the seat of the Roman Catholic Joliet Diocese, and home to the nation's first public college.

 2230 McDonough Street

 Joliet, Illinois 60436